MCFpy/mcf/docs/source/algorithm_reference/inference.rst

 - **Bootstrap Algorithm**: This method uses a bootstrap algorithm to obtain inference by computing standard errors.
 Our algorithm bootstraps the equally weighted weights and then renormalizes them.

-**Note**: because of the weighting representation, inference can also readily be used to account for clustering, which is a common feature in economics data.
+Because of the weighting representation, inference can also readily be used to account for clustering, which is a common feature in economics data.

 Parameters